Zhu Jianping: Life

 Zhu Jianping was from Pei Commandery.
 He gained a reputation for his skill in physiognomy, said to be without a single error at that time, among the people and in 213 the Duke of Wei Cao Cao appointed Zhu Jianping to court.
-He became friends with Xun You and Zhong Yao who asked Zhu Jianping for a reading together; the prediction warned that though Xun You was younger (Zhong Yao born in 151 while Xun You was born in 157), Zhong Yao would be the one left caring for Xun You's household.
+He became friends with Xun You and Zhong Yao who asked Zhu Jianping for a reading together; the prediction warned that though Xun You was younger (Note: Zhong Yao was born in 151, while Xun You was born in 157.), Zhong Yao would be the one left caring for Xun You's household.
 Zhong Yao joked all he would do was arrange a marriage for Xun You's concubine but after Xun You died in 214, Zhong Yao was left reflecting on the joke as he indeed looked for a marriage for the concubine.
 Zhong Yao wrote that Zhu Jianping's skill was greater than figures of the past like the Warring States physiognomist Tang Ju and former Han diviner Xu Fu.

 Zhu Jianping was also skilled with horses and one day, upon seeing a horse prepared in the courtyard for Cao Pi, Zhu Jianping warned the horse would not survive the day.
 When Cao Pi tried to ride the horse, it became unsettled by Cao Pi's fragrant clothing and bit Cao Pi on the knee.
 Cao Pi was furious and had the horse killed.

 Zhu Jianping died in the Huangchu period during Cao Pi's reign, which means he died sometime between 220–226.